Code-Institute-Submissions/milestoneprojectone/README.md

 The project has been written in cloud9 and committed to git at each stage of functionality.

 The site is now live at https://codingbas.github.io

+NOTE:
+after reviewing from my mentor I had to:
+- add a contact formgit
+- add another section like equipment
+- more structured Readme
+- push all the changes into GitHub

+It has all been done and now starting my seconde Milestone Project.